Donna Blackmond: Biography

-Blackmond was born on April 19, 1958, in Pittsburgh, PA, where she attended University of Pittsburgh and received her undergraduate and master's degree in Chemical Engineering.
-She received the Ph.D. in Chemical Engineering from Carnegie-Mellon University in 1984.
-She became a professor of Chemical Engineering at the University of Pittsburgh shortly after graduating and was promoted to Associate Professor with tenure in 1989.
+Blackmond was born on April 19, 1958, in Pittsburgh, Pennsylvania.
+She attended the University of Pittsburgh and received her undergraduate and master's degrees in chemical engineering in 1980 and 1981 respectively.
+She received the Ph.D. in chemical engineering from Carnegie-Mellon University in 1984.
+She became a professor of chemical engineering at the University of Pittsburgh shortly after graduating and was promoted to associate professor with tenure in 1989.
 Blackmond remained in academia for 8 years before moving on to the associate director position at Merck & Co., Inc. Her main responsibility at the company was to set up a laboratory for research and development in the kinetics and catalysis of organic reactions.
-She was a Research Group Leader at the Max-Planck-Institut für Kohlenforschung in Mülheim an-der-Ruhr, Germany, Professor and Chair of Physical Chemistry at the University of Hull in Kingston-upon-Hull, UK, and Professor of Chemistry and Chemical Engineering and chair in Catalysis at Imperial College London, UK.
-Blackmond is now a Professor of Chemistry, Department Chair, and the John C. Martin Endowed Chair in Chemistry at the Scripps Research Institute in La Jolla, California.
+She was a research group leader at the Max-Planck-Institut für Kohlenforschung in Mülheim an-der-Ruhr, Germany, professor and chair of physical chemistry at the University of Hull in Kingston-upon-Hull, UK, and professor of chemistry and chemical engineering and chair in Catalysis at Imperial College London, UK.
+Blackmond is now a professor of chemistry, department chair, and the John C. Martin Endowed Chair in Chemistry at the Scripps Research Institute in La Jolla, California.
 Her most current research applies the quantitative aspects of her chemical engineering background to the synthesis of complex organic molecules by catalytic routes, particularly asymmetric catalysis.